FOR IMMEDIATE RELEASE

 Contact: RH-ISAC Press Office

-About Retail and Hospitality Information Sharing and Analysis Center (RH-ISAC)
+About Retail and Hospitality Information Sharing and Analysis Center (RH-ISAC), the Retail ISAC

-The RH-ISAC, which houses the Retail ISAC, is the trusted cybersecurity community for retailers, consumer products, grocers, hotels, gaming, restaurants, and cybersecurity industry partners worldwide.
-The RH-ISAC supports its member base, representing over $1 Trillion in annual revenue, by serving as the conduit for collaboration, threat and best practice sharing, and cooperation.
-Through building and sustaining valuable programs, partnerships, products and opportunities, the RH-ISAC enables its members to grow their trust-based relationships, strategic knowledge and tactical capabilities.
-For more information on RH-ISAC membership and benefits visit us at our home page https://rhisac.org.
+The RH-ISAC is the trusted cybersecurity community for retailers, consumer products, grocers, hotels, gaming, restaurants, consumer financial services and cybersecurity industry partners worldwide.
+The RCISC supports its member base, representing more than $1 trillion in annual revenue, by serving as the conduit for collaboration, cooperation, and threat and best-practice sharing.
+Through building and sustaining valuable programs, partnerships, products and opportunities, the RH-ISAC enables its members to deepen their trust-based relationships, strategic knowledge and tactical capabilities.
+For more information on the RH-ISAC and how to join, visit RH-ISAC.org.
+Connect with us on Twitter and LinkedIn.